CodeChain-io/codechain/spec/JSON-RPC.md

 ```

 ## net_getWhitelist
-(not implemented) Gets the address in the white list.
+Gets the address in the whitelist.

 Params:
  1. address: `string`